y2kbcm1/API_flask/README.md

 In `data` folder, you will find `training.csv` and `test.csv`.
 We will use `training.csv` to find the right hyperparameters of a Gaussian kernel SVM.

-Now, we will tune a kernel RBF SVM with a grid search over $C$ and $\gamma$ parameters.
+Now, we will tune a kernel RBF SVM with a grid search over `C` and `gamma` parameters.
 To use it

 ```console
 python train.py -h